iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + Hiding the fields of `Transaction`, `Bundle`, and the builders behind opaque types allows us to flesh them out in the future.
-+ The construction of an outgoing bundle is done in steps by walking through the types `OutgoingBundleBuilder`, `SealedBundleBuilder`, and `SignedBundleBuilder`, before finally constructing a `Bundle`.
++ The construction of an outgoing bundle is done in steps by walking through the types `OutgoingBundleBuilder`, `SealedBundleBuilder`, `SignedBundleBuilder`, `AttachedBundleBuilder`, and `ValidatedBundleBuilder` before finally constructing a `Bundle`.
 This encodes on the type level that invariants are upheld.
+By only allowing to go through the stages linearly, the final validation function does not need to validate the correctness of hashes, signatures, etc.

 ## Alternatives

-An alternative to the present design would be to create a smarter bundle builder, that works by taking a message (be it a withdrawal of tokens or any other information) and automatically creating the required transaction drafts and pushing them onto its stack.
++ **Smarter bundle builder:** An alternative to the present design would be to create a smarter bundle builder, that works by taking a message (be it a withdrawal of tokens or any other information) and automatically creating the required transaction drafts and pushing them onto its stack.
 However, at present it is not clear how this interface would look like and it would introduce a lot of complexity early on.
-The present design does allows for building such an API on top of it.
+The present design is intended to allow for building such an API on top of it.

-Another alternative would be to introduce more types that encode various types of transactions.
-This proposal does not consider this because it would create many permutations of possible transactions, overly expanding the design scope.
++ **Generic builders:** The present transaction and bundle builders could be made generic over hashing functions/sponges, proof of work algorithms, and signing schemes.
+This would basically amount to having a fixed `Transaction` format following `iri v1.8.1`, but with different ways to fill its fields.
+This was decided to be not meaningful, because using, e.g., different sponges would constitute a breaking change with respect to the current IOTA main net.
+If such a step were to be taken, it would probably come with a change in the transaction structure, and thus require a completely new type, rendering the more general form of the present `Transaction` useless.

 # Open questions